HPLC detector types: Principle in their working

 Some compounds are chemically altered to produce fluorescence by chemical derivatization to estimate by this detector.

 These detectors have high precision and sensitivity (with less noise in data).

-Compounds are measurable till nanogram quantities.
+Compounds are measurable until nanogram quantities.

 HPLC Electrochemical detector

-The principle is that when compound is either oxidized or reduced, the chemical reaction produces electron flow.
-This flow is measured as current which is the function of type and quantity of compound.
+The principle is that when the compound is either oxidized or reduced, the chemical reaction produces electron flow.
+This flow is measured as the current which is the function of type and quantity of compound.

 This detector has super sensitivity which ranges till picograms measurement.
-So very minute quantity of compounds present in the samples can be measured.
+So a very minute quantity of compounds present in the samples can be measured.

 This electrochemical detector produces severe noise or fluctuations in peaks.
 So it is tedious to work with when compared to other detectors.

 As such all types of HPLC detectors are used based on the requirement of labs.

 1. Always select a suitable detector that is well tested and prescribed after proper validation of the said compound by HPLC analysis.
 This can be known by standard books of reference like Pharmacopoeias of U.S. India, British, etc.